antulik/pagelet_rails_demo_app/README.md

 # Pagelet helper

 `pagelet` helper allows you to render pagelets in views.
+Name of pagelet is his path.

+For example pagelet with route `pagelets_current_time_path` will have `pagelets_current_time` name.

 ## remote